giantswarm/docs/src/content/general/architecture/capi/index.md

 ##### Net exporter

 Net exporter is also a Prometheus exporter for exposing network information.
-It runs in every node to track network and DNS errors.
-We have created some dashboards to help us debug issue on the cluster and also some of our alerts are based on the metrics exported by it.
+It runs on every node to track network and DNS errors.
+We created dashboards to help us debug issues on the cluster.
+In addition some of our alerts are based on the metrics exported by it.

 ##### Metric server

 Metrics Server is an upstream component that implements the [Kubernetes Metrics API](https://kubernetes.io/docs/tasks/debug/debug-cluster/resource-metrics-pipeline/#metrics-api) to provide basic data of the container running in the cluster.
-It gives us information about CPU and memory of every pod and it used by other components,like Horizontal Pod Autoscaler, to take scaling decisions.
+It gives us information about CPU and memory usage of every pod.
+It is also used by other components, like Horizontal Pod Autoscaler, for scaling decisions.

 ##### Node exporter